vectordotdev/vector/rfcs/2021-11-03-9862-ingest-apm-stats-along-traces-in-dd-agent-source.md

 [sinks.debug]
   type = "console"
-  # Optionally the non-suffixed name could receive everything
+  # Optionally the non-suffixed name could receive everything, this will be configurable
   inputs = ["dd_agents"]
   encoding.codec = "json"
 ```

-The `datadog-trace` sink will receive those event (metrics and/or log depending on the implementation) and do the
+The `datadog_trace` sink will receive those event (metrics and/or log depending on the implementation) and do the
 opposite conversion, pending that expected tags will be there.

 Regarding the Datadog trace-agent config, the APM stats endpoint is the same as the trace one (`apm_config.apm_dd_url`